The Weihrauch degree of finding Nash equilibria in multiplayer games: Roots of polynomials

 \subsection{Univariate polynomials}

 In general, we do not know the degree of a polynomial and thus cannot restrict ourselves to the monic case for root-finding.
-It has been shown by Le Roux and Pauly \cite{paulyleroux} that knowing a finite upper bound $k$ on the number of local extrema lets us find a root of a continuous function (if it has one in a bounded interval) using $C_{\{1,\dots,3^k\}}$.
-In a sense, this tells us that for polynomial root finding in $\uint$ knowing the precise degree versus knowing an upper bound makes only a quantitative, but not a qualitative difference -- if we exclude the zero polynomial!
+It has been shown by Le Roux and Pauly \cite{paulyleroux} that knowing a finite upper bound $k$ on the number of local extrema lets us find a root of a continuous function (if it has one in a bounded interval) using $\C_{3^k}$.
+Essentially, this observation suggests that for polynomial root finding in $\uint$, knowing the precise degree versus knowing an upper bound makes only a quantitative, but not a qualitative difference -- if we exclude the zero polynomial!

-While it may seem contraintuitive that it should be the zero polynomial which makes root finding more difficult, we will see that this is case, and explore how much.
+While it may seem counterintuitive that it should be the zero polynomial that makes root finding more difficult, we will see that this is the case, and explore how much.